A Safe Computational Framework for Integer Programming applied to Chv\'atal's Conjecture: Conclusion

 \section{Conclusion}

+The goal of this paper was to bridge a gap that currently divides theory and practice of integer programming.
+In theory, the integer programming paradigm holds the promise of globally optimal, proven results.
+In practice, however, there is no established computational framework that rigorously safeguards results that are obtained with integer programming software against numerical and programming errors.

-In this paper we established a safe computational framework for Chvátal's conjecture based on exact rational integer programming.
-As a result, we proved that Chvátal's conjecture holds for all downsets whose union of sets contains seven elements or less.
-One advantage of the approach is the flexibility of the IP formulations to include partial results from the literature as valid inequalities and variable fixings.
-Thus they may be strengthened further as new theoretical results become known.
+Bridging this gap necessarily involved theoretical and practical aspects.
+On the one hand, we developed non-trivial integer programming formulations for an exemplary application: Chvátal's conjecture, a long-standing open question in extremal combinatorics, where even low-dimensional cases are unanswered.
+One advantage of this approach was the flexibility of the IP formulations to include partial results from the literature by valid inequalities and variable fixings.
+Solving these formulations, we could show that counterexamples to the conjecture do not seem to exist for the cases $|U(\mathcal{D})| = 6$, $7$, and $8$, which were previously open.

+On the other hand, we had to develop and combine mathematical software in order to equip these results with the level of numerical rigor and independent verifiability that is required by computational proofs of mathematical theorems.
+Such verifiable computer proofs could be produced for the cases $|U(\mathcal{D})| = 6$ and ~$7$.
+A proof for the case $|U(\mathcal{D})| = 8$ is tangible if the performance of the exact rational solver is enhanced in the future.
+Hence, the results also motivate sustained work on closing the current performance gap between exact and inexact MIP solvers.

-One promising direction for future progress is to combine our method for excluding large finite sets of potential counterexamples with the proof techniques in~\cite{2017arXiv170300494C} and~\cite{2018arXiv180403646O}.
-This could aim at a proof that Chvátal's conjecture holds for downsets of rank four or more.
-Furthermore, our IP models can be appropriately modified to investigate variations on Chvátal's conjecture such as proposed by Snevily\footnote{\url{https://faculty.math.illinois.edu/~west/regs/chvatal.html}} or a generalization of Chvátal's conjecture proposed by Borg~\cite{borg2011chvatal}.
+We hope that the generality of the computational framework presented makes it useful for the investigation of other open questions in extremal combinatorics and beyond.
+Most directly, our IP models could be appropriately modified to investigate variations on Chvátal's conjecture such as proposed by Snevily~\cite{SnevilyWeb} or a generalization of Chvátal's conjecture proposed by Borg~\cite{borg2011chvatal}.

-Last, but not least, we hope that the generality of the computational framework developed makes it useful for the investigation of other open questions in extremal combinatorics.
-The results certainly motivate sustained work on closing the current performance gap between exact and inexact MIP solvers.
-As safe methods for applying presolving reductions, cutting planes, and symmetry handling become available, this will likely lead to a certificate that Chvátal's conjecture holds for ground sets with eight elements.